 - Distribute the maker guides through various communication mediums.

 - Facilitate engagement around these activities remotely.

 - Support documentation of maker projects through tools and formats.

 - Foster project sharing with peers.

-This project is currently in a pilot phase.
+This project is currently in a Phase II Pilot.
 We are looking to partner with schools, NGOs, and individuals interested in helping us run a pilot with their children.
 As a pilot partner, your role would be to help facilitate engagement around the activities with kids, report feedback, and help us understand the program's effectiveness.
-We plan to use the lessons learned from this pilot to further design and develop new tools and programs to support this work at-scale so that it could reach many schools and kids from under-resourced settings.
+We plan to use the lessons learned from this pilot to further design and develop new tools and programs to support this work at-scale to reach many schools and kids from under-resourced settings.